icopy-site/awesome/docs/awesome/awesome-cheminformatics.md

 * [Macs in Chemistry](http://www.macinchem.org/) - Provide a resource for chemists using Apple Macintosh computers.
 * [DrugDiscovery.NET](http://www.drugdiscovery.net/) - Blog of [Andreas Bender](http://www.andreasbender.de/), who is a Reader for Molecular Informatics at University of Cambridge.
 * [Is life worth living?](https://iwatobipen.wordpress.com/) - Some examples for cheminformatics libraries.
-* [Cheminformatics 2.0](https://cheminf20.org/) - Blog of [Alex M. Clark](https://twitter.com/aclarkxyz), who is a research scientist at Collaborative Drug Discovery.
+* [Cheminformatics 2.0](https://cheminf20.org/) - Blog of [Alex M. Clark](https://twitter.com/aclarkxyz), a research scientist at Collaborative Drug Discovery.
+* [Depth-First](https://depth-first.com/) - Blog of [Richard L. Apodaca](https://depth-first.com/about/), a chemist living in La Jolla, California.

 ### Books